alottabits/boardfarm-bdd/docs/Manual Firmware Image Preparation and Upgrade Testing Guide.md

 ## Overview

 This guide provides step-by-step instructions for testing the PrplOS upgrade process in the containerized testbed.
-It covers two scenarios:
+It covers three main areas:

+1. **Image Preparation**: Prepare a firmware image with metadata and validation using the CPE container
-1. **Local File Upgrade**: Test the upgrade process with a validated image from a local directory in the container
+2. **Local File Upgrade**: Test the upgrade process with a validated image from a local directory in the container
-2. **Full Flow with HTTP Download**: Verify the entire upgrade flow including download from the HTTP file server
+3. **Full Flow with HTTP Download**: Verify the entire upgrade flow including download from the HTTP file server

 ## Prerequisites

 - CPE container is running (`docker ps | grep cpe`)
-- WAN container is running (for HTTP server in Section 2)
+- WAN container is running (for HTTP server in Section 3)
-- Firmware image file available (e.g., `openwrt-x86-64-generic-squashfs-combined-efi.img`)
+- Source firmware image file available (e.g., `openwrt-x86-64-generic-squashfs-combined-efi.img` in `tests/test_artifacts`)
+- Metadata file available (`tests/test_artifacts/metadata.json`)
 - Access to the CPE container shell: `docker exec -it cpe ash`

 ## Resetting to Original State